Aiven-Open/klaw-docs/docs/docs/HowTo/notifications/email-notification.md

 :::tip
-'All Approvals' are Users assigned the permission APPROVE_ALL_REQUESTS_TEAMS, this permission allows users to approve any Topic, Schema, ACL or Connector request from any team.
+'All Approvals' are Users assigned the permission APPROVE_ALL_REQUESTS_TEAMS.
+This permission allows users to approve any Topic, Schema, ACL, or Connector request from any team.